-Axisymmetric Magnetic Fields Can Be Stably Generated by Simple Convection
+Axisymmetric Magnetic Fields can be Stably Generated via Simple Convection

 DOI: